VPM-FM: History

 KREM Radio chairman and shareholder Evan X Hyde had briefly dabbled in radio broadcasting in the late 1970s at the country's only radio station at the time, Radio Belize.
 He hosted various sports programs such as local football and basketball games.
-After the 1977 City Council elections in which he ran dead last as a People's United Party candidate, Hyde complained in the Amandala that he had not wanted to enter the race anyway and believed he was being chiseled by the party's officials, elements in the party led by Minister C.L.B.
+After the 1977 City Council elections in which he ran as a People's United Party candidate, Hyde complained in the Amandala that he had not wanted to enter the race anyway.
+He believed he was being chiseled by the party's officials and elements in the party led by Minister C.L.B.
 Rogers, according to Hyde, conspired to take him off the air in 1978 at a football game in Orange Walk.
 Michael Hulse, a government employee whose responsibility it was to inform Hyde of his termination scornfully asked him, "You come to announce in Spanish or what?" when Hyde attempted to begin broadcasting the match.
 Manfred Atkins of the BCB and Hulse were pre-selected as game announcers despite a commitment to Hyde, and Orange Walk is predominantly Mestizo.